haiiliin/abqpy/docs/source/user/about/examples/create-part.rst

 These statements provide access to the objects related to sketches and parts. sketch and part are called Python modules.

-The next statement in the script is shown in Figure 2.
+The next statement in the script is shown in :numref:`cmd-righttoleft-nls`.
 You can read this statement from right to left as follows:

 1. Create a new model named Model A.
 2. Store the new model in the model database mdb.
 3. Assign the new model to a variable called myModel.

+.. _cmd-righttoleft-nls:
 .. figure:: /images/cmd-righttoleft-nls.png
     :width: 50%
     :align: center

-    Figure 2.
     Creating a new model.

 .. code-block:: python